Arrival Delhi – Haridwar (230 Km / 6 to 7 hrs)

-Arrival Delhi Airport / Railway Station / Hotel, Meet for representative and get assisted further for drive to Haridwar.
-Transfer to your Hotel.
+Arrival Delhi Airport / Railway Station / Hotel, Meet for representative and get assisted further Delhi to Haridwar by road.
+Reach Haridwar and transfer to your Hotel.
 Visit Har-ki-Pauri for Ganga Aarti in evening.
 Back to your hotel, Night halt.
 (Dinner)

 Haridwar, lying at the feet of Shiva's hills, i.e., Shivaliks, in the Haridwar district of Uttaranchal Pradesh, is a doorway.
 Suryavanshi prince Bhagirath performed penance here to salvage the souls of his ancestors who had perished due to the curse of sage Kapila.
 The penance was answered and the river Ganga trickled forth forms Lord Shiva's locks and its bountiful water revived the sixty thousand sons of King Sagara.
 In the traditional of Bhagirath, devout Hindus stand in the sacred waters here, praying for salvation of their departed elder.
 It is doorway to the sources of the Ganga and the Yamuna, 3000 to 4500 meters up into the snowy ranges of the central Himalayas.
 The 'Aarti' worship of the Ganga after sunset and the floating 'dia' (lamp) is a moving ritual.